-Immediately call Alicia.
-If the line is busy or for some reason is not answered, try calling Alicia again.
+Immediately call Curt.
+If the line is busy or for some reason is not answered, try calling Curt again.

-If you are unable to get in contact with Alicia, please call Andrew.
+If you are unable to get in contact with Curt, please call Alicia.

-If you are unable to get in contact with Alicia or Andrew, please call Ann.
+If you are unable to get in contact with Curt or Alicia, please call Ann.